Members of the Board of Trustees

 Dave Duncombe welcomed and thank those who attended today.
 He reminded the audience of the changes made this year in that the Conference which usually occurred on a separate day, was now running concurrently after the business of the AGM and hoped that this new arrangement was successful.
 He then talked through the usual housekeeping items.

 2. APOLOGIES FOR ABSENCE:

-Copies of the minutes were distributed.
-The minutes were accepted as a true reflection of that meeting, and were proposed by Adrianne Kinloch and seconded by Ann Reid.
+Copies of the minutes were distributed and were accepted as a true reflection of the meeting and were proposed by Elaine Hetterly and seconded by Derek Tovey.

 4. MATTERS ARISING:

 There were no matters arising from the Minutes.